Detailed information on keratosis pilaris, including treatment

 Common knee problems include sprains, strains, torn cartilage, and arthritis.

-Kidney failure occurs when damage results in loss of normal kidney function.
+Kidney failure happens when damage results in loss of normal kidney function.
 It may also be called end stage renal disease (ESRD).

 A kidney stone is a hard, pebble-like deposit that forms in the kidney.
 It may be as small as a grain of sand or as large as a pearl.
 Some are as big as golf balls.
 A stone may be smooth, irregular in shape, or jagged.
 Most are yellow or brown in color.
 There are different types of kidney stones.